softwaremill/sttp/README.md

 quickRequest.get(uri"http://httpbin.org/ip").send(backend)
 ```

-This brings in the sttp API and an implicit, synchronous backend.
+This brings in the sttp API and a synchronous backend instance.

 ## Quickstart with sbt